-Targeted attacks come in many forms, though there is one common tactic most of them share: Exploitation.
+Targeted attacks take many forms, though there is one common tactic most of them share: Exploitation.
 To achieve their goal, they need to penetrate different systems on-the-go.
 The way this is done is by exploiting unpatched or unknown vulnerabilities.
 More common forms of exploitation happen via a malicious document which exploits vulnerabilities in Adobe Reader or a malicious URL which exploits the browser in order to set a foothold inside the end-point computer.
 Zero Day is the buzzword today in the security industry, and everyone uses it without necessarily understanding what it really means.
-It indeed hides a complex world of software architectures, vulnerabilities and exploits that only few thoroughly understand.
+It indeed hides a complex world of software architectures, vulnerabilities, and exploits that only few thoroughly understand.
 Someone asked me to explain the topic, again, and when I really delved deep into the explanation I was able to comprehend something quite surprising.
 Please bear with me, this is going to be a long post 🙂

 This term usually refers to problems in software products – bugs, bad programming style or logical problems in the implementation of software.
 Software is not perfect and maybe someone can argue that it can’t be such.
-Furthermore, the people whom build the software are even less perfect—so it is safe to assume such problems will always exist in software products.
-Vulnerabilities exist in operating systems, runtime environments such as Java and .Net or specific applications whether they are written in high level languages or native code.
-Vulnerabilities also exist in hardware products, but for the sake of this post I will focus on software as the topic is broad enough even with this focus.
+Furthermore, the people who build the software are even less perfect—so it is safe to assume such problems will always exist in software products.
+Vulnerabilities exist in operating systems, runtime environments such as Java and .Net or specific applications whether they are written in high-level languages or native code.
+Vulnerabilities also exist in hardware products, but for the sake of this post, I will focus on software as the topic is broad enough even with this focus.
 One of the main contributors to the existence and growth in the number of vulnerabilities is attributed to the ever-growing pace of complexity in software products—it just increases the odds for creating new bugs which are difficult to spot due to the complexity.
 Vulnerabilities always relate to a specific version of a software product which is basically a static snapshot of the code used to build the product at a specific point in time.
 Time plays a major role in the business of vulnerabilities, maybe the most important one.